smwakasungura/murder/cheatsheet.md

 After you have deleted a branch on GitHub, you will want to delete it from your local repository.

 - [Documentation](https://www.freecodecamp.org/news/how-to-delete-a-git-branch-both-locally-and-remotely/)
-- Checkout the main branch
+- In VSCode terminal/command line, checkout the main branch

   `git checkout main`